AntonKuzin/Skopos_wiki/Telecommunications.md

 A connection uses the lowest-latency channels available that are can sustain its data rate.
 Two resources are taken into account:
 - Power: on transmitting antennas, the total power consumed must not exceed the maximum transmitted power of the antenna;
-- RF Spectrum: on receiving antennas, the total bandwidth received must not exceed the width of the band.
+- RF Spectrum: the total bandwidth received and transmitted at an antenna must not exceed the width of the band.

+Power is straightforward: the more data you need to transmit and the further away your satellite, the more power you need, and thus the beefier the satellite needs to be.
+This can eventually become an incentive to focus the power in the right place using spot beams.

+RF spectrum takes longer to become a limiting factor; it is also more subtle.
+It means that eventually communications need to go through different antennas, one way or another, whether that means additional satellites or separate antennas (spot beams) on the same satellite.